bergesinstitute/grafmethodenglish/book-4-unit-4.md

 *This is the city where I grew up.*
 (Esta es la ciudad donde crecí).

-## When can we omit the relative pronoun? (cuándo podemos omitir el pronombre relativo)
+## When can we omit the relative pronoun? (omisión del pronombre relativo)

 When the relative pronoun is the object of the clause (not the subject), we can omit it.
 Compare: